Decoding The Economics Of Coolie: Rajinikanth and Lokesh Kanagaraj's movie is a profit maker for producers while distributors settle for some losses

 Coolie Stabilises In Weekend 2; To Touch Rs 450 Crore Gross By End Of Weekend

 The movie's expectations were of breaking existing Kollywood records and creating new ones, and in that sense, the movie has underperformed.
 However, the collections put up by the movie so far are not bad in any sense.
-It remains on track to being one of the top 5 highest grossing Kollywood movies of all time, and Rajinikanth has two movies in that list already, with Coolie in contention to be the third.
+It remains on track to be one of the top 5 highest-grossing Kollywood movies of all time, and Rajinikanth has two movies in that list already, with Coolie in contention to be the third.

 Coolie Is A Profitable Venture For Sun Pictures, Despite The Massive Budget; Distributors Lose